 If the person you are looking for might be at another county jail you will want to look here, too: Utah Jails

 A mugshot, also called a intake photo, is the picture that the jail takes when you get booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and booking number will be on the pictures, and they’re kept on file at the jail.

 How To Get Your Mugshot Removed